Output Feedback Consensus for Networked Heterogeneous Nonlinear Negative-Imaginary Systems with Free Body Motion: Abstract

 \section{Abstract}

-This paper presents a framework to address the robust output feedback consensus problem for networked heterogeneous nonlinear Negative-Imaginary (NI) systems with free body dynamics.
-The aim of this paper is to complete and extend the results in previous papers on robust output feedback consensus for multiple heterogeneous nonlinear NI systems so that the systems in the network are allowed to have free body motion.
-A subclass of NI systems called Output Strictly Negative-Imaginary (OSNI) systems are applied as controllers to ensure that the outputs of the nonlinear NI plants converge to the same limit trajectory.
-The definitions of nonlinear NI systems and nonlinear OSNI systems are extended and a new stability result is developed for the interconnection of a single nonlinear NI system and a single nonlinear OSNI system.
-Robust output feedback consensus is addressed by establishing a similar stability result for the interconnection of networked NI systems and networked OSNI systems.
+This paper provides a protocol to address the robust output feedback consensus problem for networked heterogeneous nonlinear negative-imaginary (NI) systems with free body dynamics. {We extend the definition of nonlinear NI systems to allow for systems with free body motion.
+A new stability result is developed for the interconnection of a nonlinear NI system and a nonlinear output strictly negative-imaginary (OSNI) system.
+Also, a class of networked nonlinear OSNI controllers is proposed to achieve output feedback consensus for heterogeneous networked nonlinear NI systems.
+We show that in this control framework, the system outputs converge to the same limit trajectory.
+This consensus protocol is illustrated by a numerical example.}

-\section{Introduction}
+\section{INTRODUCTION}

 Negative-Imaginary (NI) systems theory was introduced by Lanzon and Petersen in \cite{lanzon2008stability} and \cite{petersen2010feedback} to address a robust control problem for flexible structures and has attracted much attention among control theory researchers (see \cite{bhikkaji2011negative,xiong2009lossless,song2012negative,xiong2012finite,song2012robust,wang2015robust,xiong2010negative}).
 Typical NI systems are systems with colocated force actuators and position sensors.
 Positive-Real (PR) systems theory \cite{brogliato2007dissipative} cannot be applied to the control of such systems in general.
 An NI system was initially defined in \cite{lanzon2008stability} to be a stable system with a frequency response $F(j\omega)$ satisfying $j(F(j\omega)-F(j\omega)^*)\geq 0$ for all $\omega>0$.
 Examples of such systems arise in lightly damped structures \cite{bhikkaji2009fast,fanson1990positive,cai2010stability} and nano-positioning systems \cite{van2010modal,devasia2007survey,sebastian2005design,dong2007robust}.
 The stability of an NI system with transfer function matrix $F(s)$ can be guaranteed by applying a strictly Negative-Imaginary (SNI) controller with transfer function matrix $G(s)$ such that the DC gain condition $\lambda_{max}(F(0)G(0))<1$ is satisfied \cite{lanzon2008stability}.